chuckcscccl/chuckcscccl.github.io/rustlr_project/challenges.md

 the state transition or action to take.
 These factors make it difficult to automatically customize the tokenizer based on the production rule.

-We again need to override some semantic actions and utilize the `parser.shared_state` to communicate with the lexer.
+We again need to override some semantic actions.
+Since Rustlr version 0.6.0, these actions can directly control the tokenizer via `parser.get_tokenizer()`, which returns a mutable borrow of the tokenizer.

-The built-in, customizable lexer, [StrTokenzier][1], contains a *multiset* of symbols designated as **[priority symbols](https://docs.rs/rustlr/latest/rustlr/lexer_interface/struct.StrTokenizer.html#structfield.priority_symbols)**.
+The built-in, customizable tokenizer, [StrTokenzier][1], contains a *multiset* of symbols designated as **[priority symbols](https://docs.rs/rustlr/latest/rustlr/lexer_interface/struct.StrTokenizer.html#structfield.priority_symbols)**.
 A multiset is a set in which there could be multiple occurrences of each element.
 The multiset is initially empty.